edX Online

 Learn nutrition online with edX

-edX makes it easy to start learning at your own pace, whether you're exploring the basics, pursuing a degree, or advancing your expertise.
-Enroll in a course and join a global community of learners building healthier futures through science-based education.
+Whether you want to learn more about nutrition to make healthier choices or want to pursue a career in the field, edX makes it easy to start learning at your own pace.
+Enroll in a course, and join a global community of learners building healthier futures through science-based education.

 1. Take a flexible self-paced class, learning the science of food, health, and wellbeing directly from a leading university.